$

 of teal and amber, emerald and silver,

-liquid in shawls of sunset orange and ruby.
+liquid in shawls of sunset orange ruby.

-you, demure there, in the center
+demure there, in the center,

-as you and i sighed-
+as you and tribes sighed-

-by-sighed within a precious community
+by-sighed within a precious time

 of blooms and jests.